This page is continued from Getting Started:

 & to minimize the danger of official punishment because of acts in the far distance past.
 Such a time limit may also have the salutary effect of encouraging law enforcement officials promptly to investigate suspected criminal activity.”

-Statute of Repose – unlike statute of limitations, statutes of repose establish a maximum period of time in which an action can be brought (civil cases).
+statute of repose – unlike statute of limitations, statutes of repose establish a maximum, unalterable period of time for which an action can be brought (civil cases).

 : Ballantine’s Law Dictionary with Pronunciations